devans2718/tk_project2/README.md

 ### Project overview

-At University of Missouri - Columbia, I took a course that explored the relationship between totalitarian governments their substrate cultures.
+At University of Missouri - Columbia, I took a course that explored the relationship between totalitarian governments and the cultures under them.
 The final project was an open-ended assignment where students decided their own topic and format.
 I decided to run an experiment using word embeddings to explore the sociolinguistic effects of propaganda.

 The core idea is that word embeddings derived from vernacular and propagandistic corpora have observable differences.
 In particular, the set of words with vectors most cosine-similar to the vector of a given word varies between corpora.
 The vernacular embedding used is provided by [Facebook](fasttext.cc) and was trained on the [Common Crawl](http://commoncrawl.org/) corpus.
 The propagandistic embedding was trained on the [complete works of Joseph Stalin](http://grachev62.narod.ru/stalin/index.htm).